markets in london

 Portobello Road Market

 Portobello Road Market in Notting Hill is one of the world’s largest and most famous street markets.
 Open daily, with the main market day on Saturday, it offers a wide range of goods, from antiques and collectibles to fashion and fresh produce.
 The market is divided into sections, each with its own unique offerings, including the famous antiques arcade.
 You can enjoy browsing through vintage treasures, sampling delicious street food, and soaking up the lively atmosphere.
 After visiting Portobello Road Market, you should walk around Notting Hill to marvel at the pretty, colourful houses!
+Just be mindful of the local residents who call these streets home …a number of them are choosing to paint their houses black to deter the huge number of tourists flocking their streets daily!

 Location & Nearest Tube: West London – Notting Hill Gate Underground or Ladbroke Grove Underground